hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/default-options.md

 ## Theme color string defaults

-Allows you to define default settings for use by the `ember-skeleton/theme-color-string` helper.
+Allows you to define default settings for use by the {{#link-to "docs.helpers.theme-color-string"}}`ember-skeleton/theme-color-string` helper{{/link-to}}.
 The helper will check if the value of the first argument is present in any of the `matchStrings` arrays, and will return the corresponsing `returnString`.

 {{docs-snippet name="theme-color-string-app-defaults.js" language="javascript"}}